Surya443/High-Performance-Decryption-Leveraging-Genetic-Algorithms-and-Parallel-Computing/README.md

 # Genetic Algorithm Project

-This project implements a genetic algorithm to solve optimization problems.
+This project implements a parallelized genetic algorithm to solve decyphering problems.
 The algorithm includes selection, crossover, and mutation operations to evolve a population of individuals towards an optimal solution.

 ## Table of Contents